CHESSComputing/ChessAnalysisPipeline/docs/Tomo.md

    ```
 1. In nexpy click File-> Open to navigate to the folder where your output `.nxs` file was saved, and select it.
 1. Double click on the base level `NXroot` field in the leftmost "NeXus Data" panel to view the reconstruction.
 Note that the `NXroot` name is always the basename of the output file.
 1. Or navigate the filetree in the "NeXus Data" panel to inspect any other output or metadata field.
-Note that the latest dataset in any tomography reconstruction workflow is always available under the "data" `NXdata` field among the default `NXentry`'s fields (it is this dataset that is opened in the viewer panel when double clicking the `NXroot` field).
-The default `NXentry' name is always the "title" field in the workflow's map configuration.
+Note that the latest data set in any tomography reconstruction workflow is always available under the "data" `NXdata` field among the default `NXentry`'s fields (it is this data set that is opened in the viewer panel when double clicking the `NXroot` field).
+The default `NXentry` name is always the "title" field in the workflow's map configuration.

+## Creating the pipeline input file